theodore-gallao/ItemPickerView/README.md

 self.itemPickerView.gradientWidth = 100
 ```

 **Gradient Color** - The color of the left and right gradients, default `UIColor.black`.
-Ideally, set this to the same value as `itemPickerView.backgroundColor`
+Ideally, set this to the same value as `self.itemPickerView.backgroundColor`
 ``` swift
 self.itemPickerView.gradientColor = UIColor.black
 ```